jsbots/AutoFish/README.md

    - No: Turn on **Auto Loot** in the game.
 3. Assign your 'fishing' and 'lures' keys in the game and assign the same keys for the bot.
 4. Find a place to fish.
-5. Set your **Fishing Zone** by pressing **Set Fishing Zone** button.
-Resize and reposition **Fishing Zone** so that there's no reddish/bluish (depends on what switch you chose) elements in the that zone.
-Remember, **Fishing Zone** is an overlay window, so the colors of your character and UI (Texts, healthbars and so on) will be recognized by the bot too.
+5. Set up your **Fishing Zone** by clicking the **Set Fishing Zone** button.
+Adjust the size and position of the **Fishing Zone** window to exclude any reddish or bluish elements (depending on the switch you selected).
+Keep in mind that the **Fishing Zone** functions as an overlay, so it will also recognize colors from your character and the game's user interface, including texts and health bars.
-5. Press Start button and don't use your mouse and keyboard (use the bot on VM if you need it to work in the background).
+6. Press the Start button and refrain from using your mouse and keyboard (if you require the bot to function in the background, consider using it within a virtual machine).
-6. To stop the bot press your stop key (default: space).
+7. To stop the bot, press your designated stop key (default: space).
-7. Are you getting an error?
+8. Are you encountering an error?

 > Yes, it says: *Found red/blue colors before casting.
 Change your Fishing Zone or increase the Threshold value or change the fishing place.*

-Reposition or resize your **Fishing Zone** to avoid any reddish or bluish elements, if you are sure there's none, then you need to either increase **Threshold** or switch to the other color.
+Adjust the position or size of your **Fishing Zone** to exclude any reddish or bluish elements.
+If you are certain there are none, you may need to increase the **Threshold** or switch to the other color.

 > No, but the bot recasts all the time and can't find the bobber. (as says in the log)

-Then you seem to overdid a little bit with **Threshold** value, decrease it, if this gets you back to "found red/blue colors" error, then there's something wrong with the size/position of your **Fishing Zone**.
+It indicates that you may have set the **Threshold** value too high.
+Try decreasing it.
+If the error persists, there might be an issue with the size or position of your **Fishing Zone**.

 > No, but the bot clicks too early before fish is even hooked.

-There's a couple solutions to this.
-First, try from the 1st person view, if that didn't help, then go to the **Advanced Settings* and increase either **Bobber Sensitivity** (turn of Auto adjust Sensitivity and Density option) or **Bobber Density** (especially if it's not Dragonflight) values (You will find them in *Critical* section).
+There are a couple of solutions for this.
+First, try switching to the 1st person view.
+If that doesn't help, navigate to the **Advanced Settings** and adjust either the **Bobber Sensitivity** (disable the Auto adjust Sensitivity and Density option) or the **Bobber Density** (particularly if it's not Dragonflight) values in the **Critical** section.

 > No, the bot finds the bobber (as says in the log) but it doesn't react to the bobber being hooked.

-Then you do the opposite to the previous issue: go to the **Advanced Settings** and decrease either **Bobber Sensitivity** (especially if it's Dragonflight) or **Bobber Density** (especially if it's not Dragonflight) values (You will find them in *Critical* section).
-If it's Turtle WoW then decrease **Splash Color** value.
+Then you do the opposite to the previous issue: navigate to the **Advanced Settings** and decrease either the **Bobber Sensitivity** (particularly if it's Dragonflight) or the **Bobber Density** (especially if it's not Dragonflight) values in the **Critical** section.
+In the case of Turtle WoW, you can decrease the Splash Color value."

 ### Hints and Issues

-- The bot was tested only with default UI and with default UI scale, without any addons whatsoever.
-So turn off all the addons and set UI scale to default before using the bot.
-Especially this is related to all fishing addons like Fishing Buddy and others, if you use any of them, turn off all the UI features they have.
+- The bot has been exclusively tested with the default user interface (UI) and default UI scale, without any addons.
+Therefore, before using the bot, ensure that all addons are turned off and the UI scale is set to default.
+This is particularly important for fishing addons like Fishing Buddy and others.
+Disable any UI features they provide.
-- Initially the bot will make a preliminary check for red/blue colors before casting, if it finds any, it will stop working.
+- During the initial casting process, the bot performs a preliminary check for red/blue colors.
+If any such colors are detected, the bot will stop functioning.
 - The bot will make 5 attempts to cast and find the bobber (default: 5).
 If it fails, it will stop the application.
 - If you use Filter feature in different from English languages for the first time, wait until the bot downloads the data for your language.
 Also read about [Soulbound items](#soulbound-items-auto-confirmation-large_blue_diamond).
 - If the bot doesn't move/press/clicks your mouse, try to launch it as administrator. (especially if you use it on private servers)